Dynamite (2015 film): Development

-Kalaipuli S. Thanu sold the Telugu remake rights of his production Arima Nambi to his friend include Telugu actor Mohan Babu after weeks of its release.
+Kalaipuli S. Thanu sold the Telugu remake rights of his production Arima Nambi to his friend including Telugu actor Mohan Babu after weeks of its release.
 Mohan Babu's elder son Manchu Vishnu was confirmed to play the male lead while Deva Katta was signed as a director.
-Vishnu also bankrolled the film under his banner 24 Frames Factory.
-He registered the title Edhureetha for the film and an official confirmation was awaited.
 The film's title however was announced as Dynamite on 1 March 2015.

 Casting

 For his role, Vishnu planned to learn freestyle martial arts.
 He pierced his ears for the role on Deva Katta's request.
 He also had to sport a long tattoo on his left arm and said that the tattoo gave an edge to his character in the film.
-Vishnu underwent training in freestyle martial arts at Bangkok from mid December 2014.
+Vishnu underwent training in freestyle martial arts at Bangkok from mid-December 2014.
 Adah Sharma was reported to be the film's female lead in early November 2014.
 Trisha Choudury was also considered for the female lead role in mid December 2014.
-A press release on 28 December 2014 confirmed Pranitha Subhash as the film's female lead, and J. D. Chakravarthy reprising his role as the lead antagonist from the original.

-She was reported to play the role of a final year college student, and regarding her selection, Vishnu said, "We were looking for an actress who can have a classy look and she fits the bill.
+She was reported to play the role of a final-year college student, and regarding her selection, Vishnu said, "We were looking for an actress who can have a classy look and she fits the bill.
 Her look will be a revelation in the movie.
 Moreover, this is the first time she's paired opposite me, so I believe that our pairing will look fresh on screen".
 He also added that Pranitha would join the film's sets in early January 2015.

 Filming

 The film's first schedule ended on 26 September 2014.
 The second schedule began on 1 January 2015.
 Vishnu wanted to complete the film as quickly as possible.
 By 1 March 2015, the film reached its final stages of production.
-The climax sequences were shot at Kotla Vijay Bhaskar Reddy Indoor Stadium in early April 2015 on J. D. Chakravarthy, Vishnu and around two thousand junior artists under the supervision of Vijayan.
-With this, the talkie part of the film was wrapped up.

 Soundtrack

-The audio launch of the movie was organised at Hyderabad on 6 June 2015.
-Vishnu Manchu's father, actor Mohan Babu, younger brother, actor Manchu Manoj and director Dasari Narayana Rao were present at the music launch as chief guests.
+The audio launch of the movie was organized at Hyderabad on 6 June 2015.
+Vishnu Manchu's father, actor Mohan Babu, younger brother, actor Manchu Manoj, and director Dasari Narayana Rao were present at the music launch as chief guests.
 Only three songs were composed for the film.

+Critical reception

+Jeevi of Idlebrain rated the film 3/5 and wrote, "Plus points of the film are basic plot, mind play and Manchu Vishnu’s performance.
+On the flip side, superlative action orientation and lagging screenplay should have been taken care of."
+Gossip Girl of The Hans India gave it 2.75/5 and wrote, "The film is a remake of a Tamil hit film.
+But Deva katta has tweaked the original script to suit the taste of Telugu audiences.
+But he has failed to add commercial elements in the film."
+Srivathsan Nadadhur of The Hindu wrote, "Dynamite too, has its basic focus set on being pacy, with a lack of any substantial emotion or a novel story.
+It’s another thing that it doesn’t scale anywhere close to its aspirations."
+Satish Reddy of Sakshi noted that the film's first half had some annoying scenes, while the second half was engaging.